 Betterteam, a job board portal platform, offers this definition of retraining:

-Retraining is the process of learning, refreshing, and developing skills in a workplace through continuous learning and training programs.
+Retraining is the process of learning, refreshing, and developing data literacy skills in a workplace through continuous learning and training programs.
 It’s often required on a regular basis to keep up with technological changes, regulations, and skills development.

 Why the Need to Retrain the Workforce Now?